ArionMiles/MIS-Bot/docs/source/installation.rst

 and after everything is installed, the bot should be up.

 Cool!
 Now you've got the bot running, start experimenting, create new features, the possibilities are endless!

+ON GCP: Switch to your project, go to Compute Instance > VPC Network > Firewall Rules and change "default-http" rule's Protocol/ports value from "tcp:80" to all to allow tg webhook to work